BrianZ657/2024Swerve9088/README.md

 # 2024Swerve9088
-Check why contoller map is incorrect.
+ contoller map is incorrect because RobotContainer is ysing xbox not PS4???

+field oriented swerve can be added by getting gyro yaw and using that to transform left stick imput.